Pampas cat

 The Pampas cat (Leopardus colocola) is a small wild cat native to South America.
 It is listed as Near Threatened on the IUCN Red List as habitat conversion and destruction may cause the population to decline in the future.

 It is named after the Pampas, but occurs in grassland, shrubland, and dry forest at elevations up to 5000 m.

 There was a proposal to divide the Pampas cat into three distinct species, based primarily on differences in pelage colour/pattern and cranial measurements.
 Accordingly, three species were recognised in the 2005 edition of Mammal Species of the World: the colocolo (L. colocolo), the Pantanal cat (L. braccatus), and the Pampas cat (L. pajeros) with a more restricted definition.
 This split at species level was not supported by subsequent phylogeographic analysis, although some geographical substructure was recognised, and some authorities continue to recognise the Pampas cat as a single species.
 In the 2017 revision of felid taxonomy by the Cat Specialist Group, the Pampas cat is recognized as a single species with seven subspecies.
 An analysis of 142 skins collected across South America revealed morphological differences between these museum specimens.
-It was therefore proposed to recognize five more distinct species within the Pampas cat complex.
+It was therefore proposed to recognize five distinct species within the Pampas cat complex.